Wappsto/javascript-wappsto-wapp/README.md

 await value.addEvent('error', 'something went wrong');
 ```

-### To request access to an existing object from the user

-To request access to an existing object, a request have to be
-send.
-You can request a single object or multiple objects of the same
-type.
-To request access to multiple objects, you can specify the
-amount after fx. the name `findByName('name', 3)`.
-You can also
-request access to all the possible objects that matches the request by
-calling `findAllByName`.
-If you only need read access to the data,
-you can set the `readOnly` to true.
+### Accessing Existing Objects

+To request access to an existing object, you need to send a request.
+You can request a single object or multiple objects of the same type.
+To request access to multiple objects, specify the desired quantity after using the `findByName('name', 3)` syntax.
+Alternatively, you can request access to all possible objects that match the query by calling `findAllByName`.
+If you only require read access to the data, you can set the `readOnly` parameter to `true`.

-To request access to a network with a specific name, use
+To request access to a network with a specific name, utilize the `findByName` function.
-`findByName`.

 ```javascript
 let oneNetwork = await Wappsto.Network.findByName('Network name');